-Meghan Baker MD, ScD Associate Hospital Epidemiologist Hospital Epidemiologist at Dana-Farber Cancer Institute
+Meghan Baker, MD, ScD

+Associate Hospital Epidemiologist Hospital Epidemiologist at Dana-Farber Cancer Institute

-Dr. Baker's interests focus on healthcare epidemiology and infection control with a focus on cluster prevention, detection and response.
-Her work focuses on the use of electronic health records and other routinely collected electronic health data to improve patient safety and includes both local and national data.
-She is also currently leading a multisite cluster randomized trial to assess a statistically-based automated method to improve cluster detection in hospitals.
+Dr. Baker is an infectious disease physician, Associate Hospital Epidemiologist at BWH, and Hospital Epidemiologist at Dana-Farber Cancer Institute.
+Her interest is in healthcare epidemiology and infection control with a focus on cluster prevention, detection, and response.
+Her work focuses on the use of routinely collected electronic health data from both local and national datasets to improve patient safety.
+She recently led a multisite cluster randomized trial to assess a statistically-based automated method to improve cluster detection in hospitals.
 Her work and publications inform her work in infection prevention and control as well as broader quality improvement initiatives and healthcare epidemiology.